 St.Andrews ' Designated Safeguarding Lead is Naseem Rahman our Deputy and SENCO.
-The other DSLs are Mrs Pitsillides, Headteacher, Mrs Foreman Welfare Officer.
+The other DSLs are Mrs Pitsillides, Headteacher and Mr Demetriou, Deputy head teacher.
 All designated officers can be contacted through the school office on: 020 8886 3379.

 Responsibilities